wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 # The actual Fibonacci algorithm

 It has been a long time coming to this point where I can actually show you the implementation of Fibonacci being calculated with assembly language.
-In fib7.s  we implement this logic.
-I will show a excerpt of it below for brevity and describe how it works.
+In _fib7.s_ we implement this logic.
+I will show an excerpt of it below for brevity and describe how it works.

 ```asm
 # input: eax holds our fibonacci n